ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 hello cyber world
 ```

-**Answer:** "hello cyber world" prints because echo outputs the string as-is, and it contains "cyber" so grep matches it.
+"hello cyber world" prints because echo outputs the string as-is, and it contains "cyber" so grep matches it.

 ## clear vs Ctrl+L

 Ran `clear`, then `Ctrl+L` on a new line.

-**Answer:** Same result on screen, different mechanism - Ctrl+L is handled by the terminal itself, clear is a separate program.
+Same result on screen, different mechanism - Ctrl+L is handled by the terminal itself, clear is a separate program.
 Either way the scrollback isn't deleted, just scrolled out of view.

 ---

-## Part 7 - Archives
+## Part 7

 Command:
 ```